annaegorovaa/TODOlist/readme.md

 * Display all, only done or only undone tasks
 * Search tasks by name
 * Store list of tasks in browser local storage
-* Store store display, sort and search options in browser local storage
+* Store display, sort and search options in browser local storage

 # Screenshots
 Overview